 Once you select your series of images, they will show up list-wise as displayed in the 2nd screenshot below.
 Just hit the Ok button from there to move forward.

 Now, go to the Window tab in the menu bar and select Timeline from the drop-down menu.
 Now, you can view the timeline panel below your Photoshop canvas along with the 1st image of your image sequence.
 Select “Create Frame Animation” from the drop-down in the Timeline panel.

 After that, click the menu icon as shown on the right side of the timeline window and select “Create New Layer for Each New Frame” from the list of items.

-Now go to the menu bar again and click the “Select” tab followed by All Layers item.
-You can select All Layers item using the keyboard shortcut Alt + Ctrl + A as well.
+Now go to the menu bar again and click the “Select” tab followed by the All Layers item.
+You can select All Layers items using the keyboard shortcut Alt + Ctrl + A as well.

 Next, click the menu icon from the timeline window again and select “Make Frames from Layers” as showcased in the screenshot below.

 You are almost done with your attempt of creating animated GIFs from an image sequence in Photoshop.
 But before that, you have to save the frames.
 For that, go to File, click Export from the drop-down menu, and then “Save for Web (Legacy)” in order to export the animation.

 File > Export > Save for Web (Legacy)